Port of Houston: The port today

 The Port Authority offers a 90-minute free cruise aboard the M/V Sam Houston, details of which can be found on its website.
 Since the Houston Ship Channel is closed to recreational traffic, this is the only means by which the general public can view port operations, and thus the tours are highly popular.

 Most Volkswagen (and Audi) automobiles sold in North America pass through the port of Houston.

 The Port is operated by the Port of Houston Authority, an independent political subdivision of the State of Texas governed by a seven-member commission.
 The City of Houston and the Harris County Commissioners Court each appoint two commissioners; these two governmental entities also jointly appoint the chairman of the Port Commission.
 The Harris County Mayors and Councils Association and the City of Pasadena each appoint one commissioner.
-Daily operations are overseen by an Executive Director who serves at the will of the Commission.
+Daily operations are overseen by an CEO who serves at the will of the Commission.